logician22/energy-talking-points/src/pages/documents/2020-talking-points-on-american-energy-policy.md

 ---
 templateKey: blog-post
+displaytitle: 2020 Talking Points on American Energy Policy
 title: Energy Policy
 date: 2020-09-09T20:18:17.660Z
-description: In the last 15 years America has become the world’s leading energy producer thanks to energy freedom--allowing all sources of energy to compete and innovate.
-To make even more progress we need more energy freedom--not mandates of renewables or bans of fossil fuels and nuclear.
+description: In the last 15 years America has become the world’s leading energy producer thanks to energy freedom -- allowing all sources of energy to compete and innovate.
+To make even more progress we need more energy freedom -- not mandates of renewables or bans of fossil fuels and nuclear.
 ---
 ### Quick summary